andremoriya/spring-boot-flyway/README.md

 # spring-boot-flyway
-A Spring Boot sample project with flyway and H2Database
+A Spring Boot example project with flyway and H2Database

 This project has a two branches.